|

 In Othello by William Shakespeare, the villain Iago has many motives for ruining the lives of Othello, Cassio, Desdemona, and Roderigo.
 They include jealousy, fears of infidelity, greed, and his anger at being passed on for a promotion.
 These passionate motives drives Iago, turning him into one of the most evil of villains Shakespeare has created.

-Roderigo a solider in Othello’s army and on ....
+Roderigo a solider in Othello ....

 |